14 Easy Ways To Tell Your Dog Happy Valentine’s Day

 7. Dog massage at home

-I know that youโ€™re thinking this is a bit luxurious.
-However, it does help your dog relax.
-It also helps with physical issues along with allowing you to bond with your dog.
+I know that you’re thinking this is a bit luxurious.
+But it does help your dog relax.
+It also helps with physical issues, along with allowing you to bond with your dog.
 I encourage you to try it.
-Henry loves it!
+Henry loves his daily massages!
+Your dog may as well.

 8. Chase that doggie

 This is about allowing your dog to play.
 Chase engages the physical part of your dog and allows your dog to be silly.
-However, be careful that your dog doesnโ€™t get overzealous with chasing, especially if your dog is a big dog.
-Henry loves to be chased and plays a game of chase every evening.
+But, be careful that your dog doesn’t get overzealous with chasing, especially if your pup is a big dog.
+Henry loves to be chased and plays a game of chase almost every evening.

 Another way to show your dog you love him on Valentine’s Day is to stimulate his/her mind.
 This could be through a mind game or even through a sniffing game.
-Henry loves sniffing.ย

 10. Visit doggie friends or go to doggie daycare

-What better way to show your dog you love him or her than by spreading the love.
+What better way to show your dog you love him or her than by spreading the love?
 Henry loves to visit his dog friends.
-However, he really loves going to doggie daycare.
-I always think in a dogโ€™s mind doggie daycare is like Christmas morning and Santa not only delivered gifts, heโ€™s waiting to see you open them.
-Yep, itโ€™s a bit nuts!
-Iโ€™m always thrilled when Henry is willing to come home.
-I know he loves me too.
+But he really loves going to doggie daycare.

 Related articles:

-Yep, that sometimes painful holiday, Valentineโ€™s Day is almost upon us.
-While some like to bemoan the holiday, I like to focus on the positives, which include my dog.
-I will make sure he has a fabulous Valentine’s Day.
-I may not do everything on this list, but I can guarantee he will feel the love I have for him.
+Yep, that sometimes painful holiday, Valentine’s Day, is almost upon us.
+While some like to bemoan the holiday, I like to focus on the positives.
+That means including my dog in the day.
+I will make sure Henry has a fabulous Valentine’s Day.
+Of course, I may not do everything on this list, but I can guarantee he will feel the love I have for him.
+Honestly, that’s a pawfect way to spend Valentine’s Day in my book.

 1. Valentine’s Day is fun.
 Like with the people I love, I try to do things like this to show my dogs I love them on a daily bases.
 We celebrate Valentine’s Day, but never really feel the need to do anything huge or elaborate.
 This year I’m planning on making my dogs some homemade treats, and we’ll probably go for a nice hike or just spend some time playing outside (weather depending).